 BIG BEAR EVENTS... updated weekly, Big Bear Winter is coming but the Autumn activities and events that bring Big Bear Mountain Resorts to life in the rest of the year are just around the corner.
 At the Zoo our grandkids, enraptured, got a close-up look at a rescued bald eagle.
 They were even allowed to touch him.
 As the zoo volunteer told about the powerful bird perched on her arm, I was surprised to learn this male had a wingspan of about six and one-half feet, yet because of its hollow bones it weighed only about eight pounds.This reminded me of the majestic eagle I had seen soaring above the lake.

-OMG I forgot to make reservations at pet friendly Golden Bear Cottages in Big Bear
+OMG I forgot to book a pet friendly cabin at Golden Bear Cottages in Big Bear

 BIG BEAR LAKE >> Three-strike bears, a blind bunny, a huge mountain lion and movie industry wolves are among the 65 plus species of animals at the Big Bear Alpine Zoo, which can trace its roots back to a 1959 forest fire.